sase93/REACT21K_JS/README.md

 # My React21K JavaScript tasks' repo

-This repo is for my various school tasks to do with JavaScript.
+This repo is a collection of my various school tasks to do with JavaScript.
+It is meant to be a location from which my progress in learning JS can be viewed by my teachers.

 ## Technologies used